MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/Identity-best-practices-for-android-devices.md

 Accounts used on common-area devices (for example, conference rooms) are linked to a room or physical space and not a human user.
 Any multi-factor authentication is not appropriate for accounts used in common areas.
 Microsoft recommends excluding common-area accounts from any multi-factor authentication policies.

-**Recommendation:** Use either [named locations](https://docs.microsoft.com/azure/active-directory/conditional-access/location-condition) or [require compliant device](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-compliant-device) for these common-area accounts.
+**Recommendation:** Use either [named location](/azure/active-directory/conditional-access/location-condition) [named locations] or [require compliant device](/azure/active-directory/conditional-access/howto-conditional-access-policy-compliant-device) for these common-area accounts.

 ### Location-based access with named locations

-If common-area devices are provisioned in a well-defined location that can be identified with a range of IP addresses, you can configure Conditional Access using [named locations](https://docs.microsoft.com/azure/active-directory/conditional-access/location-condition) for these devices.
+If common-area devices are provisioned in a well-defined location that can be identified with a range of IP addresses, you can configure Conditional Access using [named locations](/azure/active-directory/conditional-access/location-condition) for these devices.
 By doing so, you can ensure that these devices can access your corporate resources only when they are within your network and not outside it.

 ### Require compliant device

 **Note:** Device compliance requires an Intune license.

 If you are enrolling your common-area devices into Intune, you can configure device compliance as a control in Conditional Access so that only compliant devices can access your corporate resources.
-Teams devices can be configured for Conditional Access policies based on device compliance as described in [Conditional Access: Require compliant or hybrid Azure AD joined device](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-compliant-device).
+Teams devices can be configured for Conditional Access policies based on device compliance as described in [Conditional Access: Require compliant or hybrid Azure AD joined device](/azure/active-directory/conditional-access/howto-conditional-access-policy-compliant-device).

-You can determine compliance settings for a device using Intune as described in [Use compliance policies to set rules for devices you manage with Intune](https://docs.microsoft.com/intune/protect/device-compliance-get-started).
+You can determine compliance settings for a device using Intune as described in [Use compliance policies to set rules for devices you manage with Intune](/intune/protect/device-compliance-get-started).

 However, enforcing this policy has a limitation for hot-desking scenarios.
 For hot-desking scenarios, the device will not be enrolled into the hot-desk user account.
 Requiring a compliant device only works for the room account used to set up the device and will not work with hot-desking users.
 If hot-desking is being used on a set of common-area devices, Microsoft recommends excluding these devices from device-compliance policies and using named locations instead.

-To increase security, you can also [require multi-factor authentication](https://docs.microsoft.com/azure/active-directory/authentication/tutorial-enable-azure-mfa) for hot-desking users in addition to the named-location policies.
+To increase security, you can also [require multi-factor authentication](/azure/active-directory/authentication/tutorial-enable-azure-mfa) for hot-desking users in addition to the named-location policies.

 ### Sign-in frequency

-In Conditional Access, you can [configure sign-in frequency](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime#user-sign-in-frequency) to require users to sign in again to access a resource after a specified time period.
+In Conditional Access, you can [configure sign-in frequency](/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime#user-sign-in-frequency) to require users to sign in again to access a resource after a specified time period.
 If sign-in frequency is enforced for room accounts, common-area devices will sign out until they are signed in again.
 This will disrupt the use of shared devices until an admin can intervene.
 Microsoft recommends excluding the shared accounts from any sign-in frequency policies to avoid disruption in usage.

 ### Filters for devices

-[Filters for devices](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-condition-filters-for-devices) is a new feature in Conditional Access that allows you to configure more granular policies for devices based on device properties available in Azure AD.
+[Filters for devices](/azure/active-directory/conditional-access/concept-condition-filters-for-devices) is a new feature in Conditional Access that allows you to configure more granular policies for devices based on device properties available in Azure AD.
 You can also use your own custom values by setting extension attributes 1-15 on the device object and then using those.

 You can use filters for devices to identify your common-area devices and enable policies in two key scenarios: